paul-hammant/tbd/content/youre-doing-it-wrong/index.md

 under active development, and not short at all.

-There is a risk too, that a developer may choose to pull changes to their workstation **from a short-lived feature branch** rather from trunk.
-They may thing that the code review for that short-lived feature branch is going to take too long, or they need the changes before they are ready.
-Unfortunately there is no way that the current generation of code portals can prevent people pulling changes from non-trunk branches.
+There is a risk too, that a developer may choose to pull changes to their workstation **from a short-lived feature branch** rather from the trunk.
+They may think that the code review for that short-lived feature branch is going to take too long, or they need the changes before they are ready.
+Unfortunately, there is no way that the current generation of code portals can prevent people pulling changes from non-trunk branches.

 ## Every day not being the same for developers.